ashutoshmjain/gita/src/how.md

 With text, we learnt to send information to distant places in space-time. `Gita` is the first immutable message preserved for the future generations.
 It underscores `Karm yoga` as a path to gradually accumulate divine value ( `Daivvy Sampad`) and finally be one with the most valuable - one immutable and inexpressible.

-`Mathura` was the hotspot of the new paradigm - our move from speech to text as store of information.
-It laid the founding ideas of even bigger shift that happened in nearby city `Dwarka`  - gold as a store of value in place of barter-ready goods.
+`Mathura` was the hotspot of writing revolution - our move from speech to text as store of information.
+It laid the founding ideas of even bigger shift that happened in nearby city of `Dwarka`  - discovery of gold as a store of value.

 From barter to bitcoin - value storage always follows the properties of information.

-- Barter was synchronous like the spoken word
+- barter was synchronous like the spoken word
 - gold allowed us to preserve value the way written word preserved the information
-- bitcoin is digital form of gold as written word morphed into digital.
+- bitcoin is gold of internet as written word morphed into digital.

 ## gita

 The second section is original translation of `Bhagvad Gita` in English (`Kiasri Mohan Ganguly` - 1896).

-`Gita` is the very source of idea of `Karm Yoga` - work protocol.
-While `Karm Yoga` is proven means to exit sufferings of this world, it also has profound implications the way we approach the value exchange for work.
-It laid the spiritual foundation for `Nishkaam Yazna` to enable contemporary society adopt work ethics - foremost being `Arjuna` who wanted to shun away his responsibility as a warrior.
+`Gita` is the source of `Karm Yoga` - work protocol.
+While `Karm Yoga` is proven means to exit sufferings of this world, it also has profound implications the way we approach value exchange.
+It laid the spiritual foundation for `Nishkaam Yazna` to enable contemporary society adopt work ethics - foremost example being `Arjuna` who wanted to shun his responsibility as a warrior.
+Finding peace and prosperity in proof of work is relevant even today - it is a timeless idea.

 The translation is followed by my essays discovering core concepts of Gita.
 This ‘point of view’ may be useful to "tech-savvy" readers who desire to see `Gita` in prevailing rationale of popular science.

 ## mahabharata

-The third section is the original translation of the entire epic.
-I highly recommend reading `Ganguly's` [preface](http://mahabharata.shutri.com/) to appreciate the guiding motivations of translation work — an immense task without the luxury of modern computing tools.
+The third section is the original translation (1896) of the entire epic.
+I recommend reading `Ganguly's` [preface](http://mahabharata.shutri.com/) to appreciate the guiding motivations of translation work — an immense task without the luxury of modern computing tools.

 As per Swami Angnananda, a foremost `Gita` scholar, the information that `Dwaipayana` (writer of `Gita`) wanted to communicate was by design, kept center-folded in a highly immersive narrative - `Mahabharata`.
 So immersive that even after seven thousand years, the epic is as interesting a read as the day it was written.